 Treatment for thyroid cancer is based on many factors related to your tumor.
-Your doctor will develop a treatment plan that is right for you, and you will receive detailed information about your treatments.
+Your doctor will talk with you about a treatment plan that is right for you, and you will get more information about your treatments.

-Throughout your treatment, your care team may include a surgeon, a nuclear medicine doctor, and an endocrinologist.
-How often you come for visits, what testing you have, and who provides your care will all depend on your individual needs.
-These needs will change over time.
+Throughout your treatment, your care team may include a surgeon, a nuclear medicine doctor, and an endocrinologist (doctor who treats diseases that have to do with hormones).
+Your doctors will talk with you about how often you will come for visits, what tests you will have, and who will provide your care.
+These things depend on your specific treatment plan and they will change over time.